-Some of the key investments in that programme included \$7.2 million in our roading and shared path network, \$3.4 million on town centres, \$2.1 million in our wastewater systems and \$1.5 million in stormwater projects.
+Some of the key investments in that programme included \$7.2 million in our roading and shared path network, \$3.4 million on town centres, \$2.1 million in our wastewater management systems and \$1.5 million in stormwater projects.
 We also invested \$5.0 million in improving our outdoor spaces and other recreation and leisure facilities.

-Overall, we achieved an operating surplus of \$5.9 million, a significantly better outcome than our forecast \$1.35 million deficit.
-The primary reason for this result was the significantly higher development in the district this year that generated \$6.3 million additional revenue in the form of vested assets and development contributions.
+Overall, we achieved an operating surplus of \$5.9m, a significantly better outcome than our forecast \$1.35m deficit.
+The primary reason for this result was the significantly higher development in the district this year that generated \$6.3m additional revenue in the form of vested assets and development contributions.
 This is a positive indicator of the growth we are experiencing.